-Chances are good you’re washing or sanitizing your hands more now than you ever have in your life.
-With the current state of things relating to COVID 19, we have all become more cautious with our hand hygiene.
+Hand hygiene has become more frequent for many, leading to an increase in chronic hand eczema.
 Our hands ordinarily take a lot of abuse.
 Repetitive wet-dry cycles from hand washing and/or irritating chemicals in hand sanitizer can compound these abuses, leading to irritant contact dermatitis.
-Other irritants and allergens that can lead to allergic contact dermatitis in the hands include perfumes, metals, rubber, or leathers.
-This is especially the case in individuals with sensitive skin.
+Other irritants and allergens that can lead to allergic contact dermatitis in the hands include perfumes, metals, rubber, or leather.
+Individuals with skin sensitivity are more likely to develop red, inflamed skin due to repeated exposure to these irritants.
 Considering this, at Advanced Dermatology of the Midlands we expect that more and more of us will start to suffer from hand eczema (hand dermatitis).

 Hand Eczema (Hand Dermatitis) Development